Suspension of Vehicle

 - Valid identification, i.e. your drivers licence.

-- Vehicles may be suspended right up until the expiration of the registration period.
+- Vehicles may be suspended for a period of three (3) months.
 To continue the suspension beyond this will require once again submitting an application for suspension.
 (One week before the expiration of the vehicles registration).

 - Vehicles that have a bank lien registered against them can only be suspended by first obtaining written permission from the lending institution.*

-- In order to complete the suspension, you will be required to keep your registration plates for “safe keeping” however you will be required to turn in your Certificate of Registration (log book) and coupon for the vehicle.
+- In order to complete the suspension, you will be required to keep your registration plates for “safe keeping” however you will be required to turn in your Certificate of Registration (log book) and coupon for the vehicle and pay a suspension fee of $25.00.

 You may also be entitled to a refund!
 Owners of vehicles initially registered for periods of 12, 24 or 36 months may apply for this by completing the Application for Licence Fee Refund (Grand Cayman).
 Your refund will be determined by pro-rating the original payment for registration over the period for which your vehicle is registered.
 You will be refunded for every remaining clear quarter.